-Editor’s note: This post was updated on November 19, 2019 to include new information about the current market as well as other alternatives.
+Editor’s note: This post was updated on December 26th, 2019 to include links to helpful information and reflect pricing changes.

 What’s In The Box?

 This has always been a style-focused brand, and that influences the box as much as it does the headphones themselves.
 Slide off the outer portion of the box, and the box that contains the headphones is solid red, aside from a slight bit of embossed branding on the very front.
 Open up the box, and the first thing you’ll see is the soft carrying case.
 The headphones themselves are already inside the case, and everything else is underneath.
 You’ll get a 3.5 mm audio cable, carabiner, and a packet containing the manual, warranty info, and of course a sticker.

 How are the Beats Solo 2 headphones built?

 The Beats Solo 2 headphones come in a variety of colors.
 For this review, we’re looking at them in blue, though black, white, silver, red, and pink are also available.
 The finish is very shiny, though it didn’t seem to attract nearly as many fingerprints as I initially thought it would.
 Still, if you want these to look their best, you might want to keep a microfiber cloth handy to keep them clean.
 These headphones also feature no visible screws and use a flush hinge design.

 The inside of the headband has a very nice feel, almost like leather, though it’s clearly plastic.
 Putting them on, the Beats Solo 2 are fairly comfortable, though the fit was definitely snug.
 It wasn’t enough to be uncomfortable, though your mileage may vary.
 If you’re thinking about picking these up, you might want to see if you can try a pair on first just to see if you can deal with the tight fit.